 This stage involves adding a subtle highlight on certain areas of the mask.
 You can probably see I have added subtle highlights on the nose, the upper line of the eyes, the separation lines between the panels and planes of the mask and on the notches on the nose as well.

 All this to pinpoint where light is hitting the mask and to start bringing those forms out of the blackness of the mask.

 Continuing here adding highlights and detail to the mask of Darth Vader at this stage.
-As you can see here I have been adding more highlights all around the mask particularly on edges and points where the light is going to hit the mask harder.
+As you can see here I have been adding more highlights all around the mask, particularly on edges and points where the light is going to hit the mask harder.

 Here I have also decided to add a dropped shadow from the muzzle of the breather onto the breather grid.
-Can you see how this simple act made the grid look tridimensional and making that portion of the mask look more realistic?
+Can you see how this simple act made the grid look tridimensional and made that portion of the mask look more realistic?

 We are almost done with the face of the mask can you believe it?
 Now it’s just a matter of adding even stronger highlights on areas of the mask, always edges and points, which are reflecting light.
-For this highlight however use pure white.
-Can you see the highlights on the nose and the grid on the mouth.
+For this highlight however, use pure white.
+Can you see the highlights on the nose and the grid on the mouth?

-At this stage I have also drawn the tiny grid underneath the main grid on the mouth breather and on the neck.
+At this stage, I have also drawn the tiny grid underneath the main grid on the mouth breather and on the neck.

 Did you notice that the highlights on the helmet have hard edges?
 That’s because I selected that area using a selection tool and filled them using an airbrush and adding layer over layer building up lights slowly.